 vRealize Operations Manager contains functional elements that collaborate for data analysis and storage, and support creating clusters of nodes with different roles.

 For high availability and scalability, you can deploy several vRealize Operations Manager instances in a cluster to track, analyze, and predict the operation of monitored systems.
 Cluster nodes can have either of the following roles.

-Required initial node in the cluster.
+- Required initial node in the cluster.
 In large-scale environments, manages all other nodes.
-In small-scale environments, the master node is the single standalone vRealize Operations Manager node.
+In small-scale environments, the primary node is the single standalone vRealize Operations Manager node.

-Optional.
-Enables high availability of the master node.
+- Optional.
+Enables high availability of the primary node.

 Overcomes data collection issues across the enterprise network, such as limited network performance.
 You can also use remote collector nodes to offload data collection from the other types of nodes.